 Not all business owners like to get their hands involved in the nitty-gritty of their regular business operations, but for jewelry-maker Natalie Frigo the opposite is actually the case.
+Our grand collection of various handmade designs in rose gold jewelry.
+Best for wedding, engagement and other joy our occasions.

 Since launching her business by natalie frigo, she has enjoyed handcrafting and hand-designing her pieces, which include rings, bracelets, and earrings among other things.
 She’s also made sure to include only ethically-sourced materials in her works, going beyond just avoiding conflict-free gems and metals and actively sourcing from mines that ensure ethical working conditions and limit environmental damage.
 All of this has led to works of jewelry that are both beautiful to the eye and good to the heart.